atmars77/atmars77.github.io/submit.md

 ---
 Spark to Flame is a journal dedicated to collaborative poetry.
 We pair poets to co-author poetry anonymously through submissions of poetry fragments (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a spark and write off of someone else’s spark, or to only submit a spark.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Five open on February 15, 2025.
+Submissions for Issue Five are open!
+Submit using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd64KJnPEROUf-mnHTxHF6_5P9ODQoxryR9wly1p25KuBFX5A/viewform?usp=dialog).
 Our detailed timeline is below.

 Read our [interview](https://sixquestionsfor.blogspot.com/2023/10/Spark-To-Flame.html) with Jim Harrison to learn more about what we are looking for from submissions!